JAlcocerT/JAlcocerT/content/blog/entrep-boostrap.md

 ---

+**TLD;DR:**

-**TLD;DR:** Collecting some interesting resources and concepts for entrepreneurs and indie hackers.
+Collecting some interesting resources/concepts for entrepreneurs and *indie hackers*.

+Do you have a supply or a demand problem?

+And im not talking about FMCG.

 **Intro**